 What if the child is homeschooled?

-Any homeschool student who opts in the program is eligible for a Backpack Scholarship.
+Under the House bill, any homeschool student who opts into the ESA program is eligible for a Backpack Scholarship.

 What if the child chooses to enroll in a public or community school?

 Public and community school students’ per pupil allocation from the state would follow them to their public school, just like they currently do.

 What happens to local property or income tax funds under the Backpack Bill?